 Black hat: Practices to enhance your website or web pages that violate the terms and services of Google.

 White hat: Practices to enhance your website or web pages that follow the terms and services of Google.

 Google My Business: A profile that is available to all businesses, which is free.

 Featured snippets: Depending on the search query, these may appear at the top of a search results page.

-Image Carousels: For some search queries, these may appear with an ability to scroll side to side for different images.
+Image Carousels: For some search queries, these may appear with the ability to scroll side to side for different images.